AryaBuilds/Car-Game-/README.txt

 The car keeps moving on the Road

-Coins and obstacles come from the Top
+Coins and ObstaclesES Tringels  Come from the Top

-As your score gets higher, the game level also goes Up
+As your Score gets higheR The game level also goes Up

-The game slowly becomes fasterres
+The game Slowly becomes Fasterres

-If you hit an obstacle or another Car the game is overer
+If you Hit an BbstacleS Or Another Car the game is overer

 Controls